 There is a lot of hype around the space industry right now.

-Billionaire Richard Branson took a recent trip to space in a supersonic plane built by his company, Virgin Galactic.
+Billionaire Richard Branson took a trip to space in a supersonic plane with his company Virgin Galactic.

-Another prominent billionaire, Jeff Bezos of Amazon, has recently taken his Blue Origin company into orbit as well.
+Another prominent billionaire, Jeff Bezos of Amazon, took a Blue Origin craft into orbit as well.

 This exciting news has investors wondering if space tourism will be readily accessible in the next few years.

-There are so many exciting companies on the market right now that are pushing the limits of what we thought was possible with space travel.
+There are so many exciting companies on the market pushing the limits of what we thought was possible with space travel.

 We’ve rounded up the best space stocks for investors to check out right now.